intramuros/abm/readme.md

 "Use infrequent rain" | set to 1 if there is periodicity of rain | 0 or 1 "Rain period" | number of timesteps with rain | Int "No rain period" | number of timesteps without rain | Int

+More detailed information on the parameters can be found in the accompanying literature.

 ## Further Reading